avalentino/bpack/docs/features.rst

 Possible additional features still not implemented
 --------------------------------------------------

-* record nesting (the field of a descriptor cna be another descriptor)
+* record nesting (the field in a record descriptor can be another record)
 * numpy based backend
-* automatic size determination for data type
 * user defined converters
 * possibility to specify data types using string specifiers with the native backend syntax (struct, bitstruct, numpy, ...)